yegor256/0pdd/README.md

 mistakes in PDD puzzle formatting.
 We would recommend you use this feature.

-Section `alerts` allows you to specify users that will be notified when new PDD puzzles show us.
+Section `alerts` allows you to specify users that will be notified when new PDD puzzles show up.
 By default we will just submit GitHub tickets and that's it.
-If you add `github` subsection there, you can list GitHub users who will be notified.
+If you add `github` subsection there, you can list GitHub users who will be "notified": their GitHub nicknames will be added to each puzzle description and GitHub will notify them by email.

+Subsection `suppress` lets you make 0pdd more quiet, where it's necessary:

+  * `on-found-puzzle`: stay quiet when a new puzzle is discovered

+  * `on-lost-puzzle`: stay quiet when a puzzle is gone

+  * `on-scope`: stay quiet when child puzzles change statuses

 [pdd](https://github.com/yegor256/pdd) is the tool that parses your source code files.
 You can configure its behavior by adding `.pdd` file to the